gary-rowe/BitcoinjEnforcerRules/README.md

 ## A local whitelist

-The Bitcoin Enforcer Rules work with the [Maven Enforcer Plugin](http://maven.apache.org/enforcer/maven-enforcer-plugin/) to provide such a whitelist.
+The Bitcoinj Enforcer Rules work with the [Maven Enforcer Plugin](http://maven.apache.org/enforcer/maven-enforcer-plugin/) to provide such a whitelist.
 You can choose how detailed you want it to be depending on your own security requirements, but bear in mind that every unchecked dependency is a way in for an attacker through the back door.